 Students can expect to improve their critical thinking, speaking, writing and research skills through examination of the evolution of American democracy, and foreign policy in the 20th Century.
-Course topics include the Gilded Age, Progressivism, World War I, the Great Depression/New Deal, World War II, the Cold War, and Civil Rights.
+In addition, all students will complete a civics project centering on the creation of policies that may impact federal, state, or local entities while giving each student the opportunity to engage in civil discourse.
+Course topics include Progressivism, World War I, the Great Depression/New Deal, World War II, the Cold War, Civil Rights, and Contemporary issues.
 This course addresses the essentials of the Massachusetts Social Studies Curriculum Frameworks and will prepare students for two-year colleges, technical training, military service, and/or the work force.

-Open to Grade: 11, By recommendation onlyPre-Requisite: Foundations of American History I
+Open to Grade: 11, By recommendation only Pre-Requisite: Foundations of American History I